gasleakdetector_web_logo

 setMask method

-The setMask(…) method designed to set filter mask.
+The setMask(…) method is designed to set the filter mask.
 The user can disable magnification in any areas of the video frame.
 For this purpose the user can create an image of any size and configuration with GRAY (preferable), NV12, NV21, YV12 or YU12 pixel format.
 Mask image pixel values equal to 0 prohibit magnification in the corresponding place of video frames.
 Any other mask pixel value other than 0 allows magnification at the corresponding location of video frames.
 The mask is used for magnification algorithms to compute a binary motion mask.
 The method can be called either before video frame processing or during video frame processing.
 Method declaration:

 bool setMask(cr::video::Frame mask) override;